 We will spend much of our time tracking the cats in their natural habitat on private property situated against the breathtaking backdrop of rugged snow-capped mountains.

 You can go your whole life in puma country and never even see one of these cats.
 In this location we are able to not only see, but have long photo opportunities with several different cats.
-I have never photographed less than 8 different individuals while leading a tour here (last year it was 13!).
+I have never photographed less than 6 different individuals with multiple sightings while leading a tour here.

 The pumas are the main focus, but it’s also fun to photograph guanacos, rheas, flamingos, and the near-threatened Andean condor — and whatever other wildlife shows up.

-Landscapes or wildlife — we will not rush from location to location.
-We will remain at each shot location until everyone has had a chance to create the images he/she wants.
+Landscapes or wildlife — we do not rush from location to location during this tour.
+We’ll remain at each shot spot until everyone has had a chance to create the images he/she wants.

 Our days will consist of heading out before dawn to look for pumas or other photo opportunities, back to our lodging area for lunch and back in the field from about 3PM until dark.
 The last day will feature a special visit to an Andean condor roost on our way back to Punta Arenas.